MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

     --resource-group <resource group name>
     ```

-    The following is an example of the output displayed:
+    The following code is an example of the displayed output:

     ```azurecli
     {